Charlton Athletic F.C.: Duchâtelet's ownership (2014–2019)

 After a slow start to the new season, with the club in 15th place of League One, the club announced that it had "parted company" with Russell Slade in November 2016.
 Karl Robinson was appointed on a permanent basis soon after.
 He led the Addicks to an uneventful 13th-place finish.
 The following season Robinson had the team challenging for the play-offs, but a drop in form in March led him to resign by mutual consent.
 He was replaced by former player Lee Bowyer as caretaker manager who guided them to a 6th-place finish, but lost in the play-off semi-final.

-Bowyer was appointed permanently in September on a one-year contract and after finishing third in the regular 2018-19 EFL League One season, Charlton beat Sunderland 2–1 in the League One play-off final to earn promotion back to the EFL Championship after a three-season absence.
+Bowyer was appointed permanently in September on a one-year contract and managed Charlton to third place in the 2018–19 EFL League One season, qualifying for the play-offs.
+In their first visit to the New Wembley Stadium and a repeat of their famous match in 1998, Charlton beat Sunderland 2–1 in the League One play-off final to earn promotion back to the EFL Championship after a three-season absence.
 Bowyer later signed a new one-year contract following promotion, which was later extended to three years in January 2020.